lsst/dp1_lsst_io/docs/products/images/difference_image.rst

 Difference images contain sources of residual flux from the subtraction, both positive and negative.
-Real astrophyisical transients, variables, and moving objects appear as sources with a flux that's equal to the difference between their flux in the template and visit images.
+Real astrophyisical transients, variables, and moving objects appear as sources with a flux that is equal to the difference between their flux in the template and visit images.

-For *future* data releases, to save space, the difference images won't be stored.
+For *future* data releases, to save space, the difference images will not be stored.
 Instead, a tool for on-the-fly difference image recreation will be provided to users.

-For DP1, the difference images are served and can be retrieved and displayed by users instantaneously, but the inputs and tools for their re-creation aren't supplied.
+For DP1, the difference images are served and can be retrieved and displayed by users instantaneously, but the inputs and tools for their re-creation are not supplied.

 Processing
 ----------